 The federal EAS allows participating providers to “send and receive emergency information quickly and automatically, even if their facilities are unattended.”
-The government understands the flow of information goes both ways.
+However, the government understands the flow of information goes both ways.
 It’s not always the administrators and business leaders who have the best intel.
 Often, the people on the ground can provide eye-witness accounts and document it on video or in photos from their mobile devices.
 Equally important is that the communication system can be activated remotely, preferably from a mobile device.

 Companies should recognize their employees may need to respond to alerts and notifications.
 Make sure your corporate EAS enables them to engage, upload photos and videos, ask questions, make comments, and become part of the solution.
-Choose which channels best afford these opportunities or create message boards, forums, social media sites, intranet sites and/or other ways for them to get involved.
-Not only can your employees often provide business leaders and first responders with valuable insight, they will feel valued and more in control when a crisis occurs.
+Choose which channels best afford these opportunities or create message boards, forums, social media sites, intranet sites, and/or other ways for them to get involved.
+Not only can your employees often provide business leaders and first responders with valuable insight, but they will also feel valued and more in control when a crisis occurs.

 5. Test your alert system regularly

 An integral part of the federal Emergency Alert System is testing the system through regular exercises.
 The FCC establishes specific procedures for those using the EAS to follow in the event it is activated.
 Based on these procedures, there are required EAS testing protocols.
 These tests are conducted so frequently, not only are the users familiar with the system, but most U.S. citizens are at least aware such a system exists.